manassaloi/manassaloi.github.io/_posts/2021-12-07-stories-we-tell.markdown

 *Flock did not become as big as Slack, maybe I was better of choosing company X instead of Directi.*

 Tell the better story to yourself.
-It will define who you become and not just who you are today.
+It will not just define who you are, but also who you become.